phoenix-oosd/EVTC-Log-Parser/README.md

 2. options
     * The default value is `5126`
     * *NEVER* remove this argument as it is requried for file association
     * You can edit this string to match any of the available options below to display tables in a certain order during for file

-## Options ##
+### Options ###

 All DPS numbers are derived from damage to *ONLY* the boss.
-Phases are sections of the fight when the bosses are vulnerable to damage, and only work for static phase fights (so not Keep Construct).
+Phases are sections of the fight when the bosses are vulnerable to damage, and only work for static invuln sections fights (so not Keep Construct).

 The parser has the following options: